-- The fundamental concepts in Graph Theory and some of its modern applications. - The use of these methods in subsequent courses in the design and analysis of algorithms, computability theory, software engineering, and computer systems. - Apply graph-theoretic terminology and notation. - Analyze new networks using the main concepts of graph theory. - Central theorems about trees, matching, connectivity, colouring and planar graphs. - Some basic algorithms for graphs.
+- The fundamental concepts in Graph Theory and some of its modern applications. - The use of these methods in subsequent courses in the design and analysis of algorithms, computability theory, software engineering, and computer systems. - Apply graph-theoretic terminology and notation. - Analyze new networks using the main concepts of graph theory. - Central theorems about trees, matching, connectivity, colouring and planar graphs. - Describe and apply some basic algorithms for graphs.